mastercomfig/tf2-patches/.github/README.md

 1. Copy your current `Team Fortress 2` installation to a new folder.
 2. In your copied TF2 folder, delete the `tf/custom` and `tf/addons` folders if you have them, as well as `tf/cfg/autoexec.cfg`, `tf/cfg/config.cfg`, and any class configs (such as `heavyweapons.cfg` or `spy.cfg`).
 	* Do *not* delete the entire `tf/cfg` folder!
-3. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) `game_clean.zip` from the latest release.
+3. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) `game_dist.zip` from the latest release.
 4. ![Unblock ZIP](https://support.winzip.com/hc/article_attachments/360059191533/unblock3.png) <br> Right click on the ZIP, open Properties, and then Unblock it to speed up extraction and prevent conflicts with anti-virus software triggering false positives.
 5. Extract the downloaded ZIP to your copied TF2 folder, overwriting existing files.
 6. On your Steam Library, right click TF2, click properties then open the "Updates" tab and untick the option "Enable Steam Cloud Synchronization for TF2".